-In this blog, Family Law in Partnership associate Charlotte Symes examines how and in what circumstances an English pension pot can be split when a couple divorce overseas.
+In this blog Senior Associate Charlotte Symes examines how and in what circumstances an English pension pot can be split when a couple divorce overseas.

-- it is helpful if the overseas order sets out the terms of how the pension is to be divided as well as which party will make the relevant application to the English court, by when, and who is to pay the costs.
-This means that the application in England can be made by consent, which expedites the process.
+- it is helpful if the overseas order sets out the terms of how the pension is to be divided as well as which party will make the relevant application to the English court, by when, and who is to pay the costs of the application.
+This means that the application in England can be made by consent, which speeds up the process.
 In England the pension share must refer to a percentage, which may not be the default position abroad (i.e. it could be by reference to a fixed sum).

 The application for an English pension sharing order must be made in accordance with Part III of Matrimonial and Family Proceedings Act 1984 (MFPA), which permits an application to be made for financial relief in England and Wales after a divorce overseas.
 Having an English pension does not automatically mean the court has jurisdiction to make a pension sharing order.
-Any applicant must meet the following criteria:
+Any applicant must have not remarried (section 12(2) and must meet the following criteria:

 - be domiciled in England on the date of the application for leave or be so domiciled on the date on which the divorce took effect in the overseas country;